danvick/yii2-jumbefupi/README.md

     ...
     'jumbefupi' => [
         'class' => JumbefupiGateway::class,
-        'gatewayUsername' => null,                          // REQUIRED - Your JumbeFupi username
+        'gatewayUsername' => 'jaribujf',                    // REQUIRED - your JumbeFupi username
-        'gatewayApiKey' => null,                            // REQUIRED - Your JumbeFupi API key 'senderId' => null,                                 // REQUIRED - Your SenderID / Alphanumeric.
+        'gatewayApiKey' => 'Jum83fUp14pI_kEy',              // REQUIRED - your JumbeFupi API key
+        'senderId' => 'JumbeFupi',                          // REQUIRED - your SenderID / Alphanumeric.
 If not set here, should be set when sending message
-        'callbackUrl' => null,                              // OPTIONAL - The URL where message status response from JumbeFupi Gateway will be sent
+        'callbackUrl' => null,                              // OPTIONAL - the URL where message status response from JumbeFupi Gateway will be sent
-        'model' => 'danvick\jumbefupi\models\SmsMessage',   // OPTIONAL - (Default: danvick\jumbefupi\models\SmsMessage)
+        'model' => 'danvick\jumbefupi\models\SmsMessage',   // OPTIONAL - (default: danvick\jumbefupi\models\SmsMessage)
-        'db' => 'db'                                        // OPTIONAL - the DB connection component for the messages table 'cacheBalance' => false,                            // OPTIONAL - Whether to store balance after enquiry - cache will be burst on message sending
+        'db' => 'db'                                        // OPTIONAL - the DB connection component for the messages table 'cacheBalance' => false,                            // OPTIONAL - whether to store balance after enquiry - cache will be burst on message sending
-        'cache' => 'cache',                                 // OPTIONAL - The cache component to store balance if cacheBalance is true
+        'cache' => 'cache',                                 // OPTIONAL - the cache component to store balance if cacheBalance is true
-        'balanceCacheKey' => 'JUMBEFUPI_BALANCE',           // OPTIONAL - Cache key for storage of JumbeFupi account balance 'useFileTransport' => false,                        // OPTIONAL -
+        'balanceCacheKey' => 'JUMBEFUPI_BALANCE',           // OPTIONAL - cache key for storage of JumbeFupi account balance 'useFileTransport' => false,                        // OPTIONAL - useful in local development 'fileTransportPath' => '@runtime/messages'          // OPTIONAL - required if `useFileTransport` is true
     ],
 ]
 ```